globaldothealth/isaric/docs/guide.md

 **enrolment_date**: Date.
 Date of subject enrolement into the study.

-**admission_date**: Date.
-Date of admission to site NOTE TO DEVS: Move this to visit & combine with start_date?
+**earliest_admission_date**: Date.
+Date of admission for the first study visit.
+Use `combinedType = "min"` To allow the earliest date to be chosen from across multiple visits.

 **age**: Value.
 Age of the subject in years.